 Its best to be prepared for any type of hatch or situation you may come across on that all important opening day.
-If it rains steady for the week leading up to opening trout season, you’ll want to make sure you are armed with big, oversided nymphs, streams and egg patterns.
-It the days leading up to opener are warm, sunny and dry, there is a good chance you might see some hatches coming off at the warmest times of the day.
-Last year for example, the night before opener, the temperature didn’t fall below 10 degrees celisius.
-The days and nights before that were just as warm, if not warmer.
-That led to some stonefly, BWO hatches and even the odd hendrickson was coming off the water.
-Luckily I had imitations of all and was quite satisfied with my opening day.
-Check out a video of Trout Opener in Ontario last year.
+If it rains steady for the week leading up to opening trout season, you’ll want to make sure you are armed with big, oversided nymphs, streamers and egg patterns.
+If the days leading up to opener are warm, sunny and dry, there is a good chance you might see some hatches coming off at the warmest times of the day.
+Many years for example, the night before opener, the temperature won’t fall below 10 degrees Celsius.
+The days and nights before that can be just as warm, if not warmer.
+This can lead to some stonefly & BWO hatches and even the odd hendrickson coming off the water.
+Having imitations of all of these flies on hand can result in great success.
+Not having them – well, you can only guess.

 I’ll break the flies that you should have with you down into two parts.
 Some flies will overlap, and we’ll just call those all around opening day fly patterns.

 The first part – Fishing streams for Resident Trout on Opening day.
 These streams will hold a vast number of insects, minnows and a number of terrestrial creatures worth having imitations for.
 Regardless of the season, there are always food items drifting around in streams for trout.
 These could be stonefly nymphs, caddis pupae, minnows, leeches, salmon fry from the previous fall, etc. Knowing the stream you are fishing goes a long way in knowing what to expect to be present.

 The second part – Fishing rivers for migratory rainbow Trout (steelhead) on Opening day.
 For the most part, you’ll probably find yourself fishing the lower reaches of most rivers for migratory trout.
 These areas are generally considered a warm water fishery in the summer months.
 Fly selection generally remains the same as fishing for resident trout.
 One addition, however, are egg imitations.
 Migratory rainbow trout (Steelhead) will be actively spawning in great lakes tributaries.
 These egg imitations can be deadly when targeting dropback or fresh rainbow trout moving into the rivers to spawn.